Dre Campbell Farm

 Neem oil is a superb natural insect repellent for plants.
 It is also one of the most popular go-to pest control remedies for organic gardeners.

-It is highly effective as a repellent for squash bugs, cucumber beetles, Japanese beetles, aphids, and other insects.
+It is a repellent for squash bugs, cucumber beetles, Japanese beetles, aphids, and other insects.

 6. Beneficial Nematodes

-This is a very powerful method to get rid of root-eating bugs and insects.
+This is an excellent method to get rid of root-eating bugs and insects.
 Beneficial nematodes seek out soil-dwelling pests and larvae and devour them.

 Buy online and apply according to the package instructions.
-They will devour Japanese beetle grubs, cutworms, flea beetles, ants, vine weevils, and many other soil-dwelling pests.
+They will devour Japanese beetle grubs, cutworms, flea beetles, ants, vine weevils, and other soil pests.

 Traps

-There are many kinds of traps for garden pests, some of which don’t harm them at all.
+There are many traps for garden pests, some of which do not harm them.

 7. Sticky Trap

 Using sticky traps is an effective way to control flies and other pesky flying insects.
-You can also make a DIY trap out of any yellow or blue paper that’s covered in a sticky substance.
+You can also make a DIY trap from any yellow or blue paper covered in a sticky substance.

 8. Empty Grapefruit Halves

-Your morning breakfast can become a trap for slugs.
-Once you’ve eaten the fruit, use the empty peel as bait to attract slugs, and watch them slowly march nearby.
+You can use grapefruit as a trap for slugs.
+Once you’ve eaten the fruit, use the empty peel as bait to attract slugs and watch them slowly march by.

 Cut the grapefruit in half and scoop out the inside.
 Next, place the empty peel near the affected plants in the late afternoon.

 Slugs will crawl right in to take cover.
-Finally, scoop out the pests the next morning and squish them or feed them to the birds.
+Finally, scoop out the pests the following day and squish or feed them to the birds.

 9. Beer Container

-To prevent snails and slugs from noshing on your plants, set out a little dish of beer to attract them.
+To prevent snails and slugs from eating your plants, set out a little dish of beer to attract them.

-Slugs are attracted to the yeasty aroma of beer.
-So, the smell coming from the dish will lure them in, where they’ll eventually drown.
+The yeasty aroma of beer attracts slugs.
+The smell coming from the dish will lure them in, leading to their eventual drowning.

 Afterward, scoop them out and dispose of them.